 For an injury requiring medical attention, the worker compensation "First Report of Injury" report must be completed by the supervisor within forty-eight (48) hours of the injury/accident.
-The report must be forwarded to the Personnel Office for completion and notification of the insurance carrier.
+The report must be forwarded to the Office of Human Resources for completion and notification of the insurance carrier.
 Failure to file this report may jeopardize payment of any medical bills resulting from the injury/accident.